-Shahena Bashir, Vice Chair and Co-opted Governor
+Lisa Marshall, Vice Chair (shared with Jo Corbett) and Co-opted Governor

 Having joined the governing body as a parent governor over 4 years ago, I was delighted to be able to continue as a community governor when my daughter left.
 I have learnt so much in my time as a governor and have found it very rewarding to work with the whole school community to ensure that all our children have a really positive early learning experience.